 The funds are distributed to Royal Neighbors members who, with their friends and family, carry out their Difference Maker projects.

-In 2016 Royal Neighbors awarded 51 scholarships for a total of $167,000.
+In 2017 Royal Neighbors awarded 27 scholarships worth $172,500.
 All eligibility requirements and additional information can be found on our Scholarships page.

 The Member Relief Fund was created as a way to help members who have experienced extreme financial hardship as a result of illness, personal injury, or natural disasters.
 Qualifying members receive a $200 check to help with immediate needs.
 To date, Royal Neighbors has granted more than $1 million through its Member Relief Fund.